-In order for an architecture to be a primary architecture, the following requirements should be met:
+In order for an architecture to be a main architecture, the following requirements shall be met:

 - There is an active set of regular contributors that care about the distribution build and is reachable via a common mailing list for questions from packagers in case of architecture specific defects ('Architecture Team').
 This Architecture Team contributes to and co-maintains the openQA test automation for this architecture.
 At least one member participates in the weekly openSUSE release team meeting.

 - The distribution milestones releases should always pass a common subset of openQA tests that make sense for this architecture.
 Although temporary regressions are acceptable, the distribution team should strive for the tests coverage to be continuously improved both in coverage as well as in number of passing tests.